-Southern Palladium works closely with the community, actively promoting inclusivity and project awareness.
+Southern Palladium works closely with the Community, actively promoting inclusivity and project awareness.
 Ethical inclusion extends to fair representation via Royal Family, Traditional Council and other Community representatives.
-Weekly exploration meetings are held virtually with the two Community representatives, together with the environmental and exploration management consulting firm contracted to the project.
-Quarterly meetings are held on site with extended representation from the greater Royal Family, Traditional Council and community representatives.
-Southern Palladium remains sensitive to the needs of the community and proactively incorporates feedback into decision making.
+During the drilling programme, weekly exploration meetings were held virtually with the two Community representatives, together with the environmental and exploration management consulting firm contracted to the project.
+Quarterly meetings are held on site with extended representation from the greater Royal Family, Traditional Council and Community representatives.
+Southern Palladium remains sensitive to the needs of the Community and proactively incorporates feedback into decision making.

 The Khomanani Centre on the Eerstegeluk farm has been established as the office base for the exploration project.
 The centre is secured through a rental agreement between MUM and the Traditional Council.
-In this year, renovations of the facility have been completed by the Company, including infrastructure upgrading and power reconnection.
-Service providers for the renovation project were preferentially sourced from the local community, with contracts awarded through a fair tender process adjudicated by a tender committee represented by the Company and appropriate community members.
-Continuing security services, diesel supply, sanitation and electrical services are provided to the active exploration base via community-based service providers.
+Continuing security services, diesel supply, sanitation and electrical services are provided to the active exploration base via Community-based service providers.